korus-labs/MIDIjourney/README.md

 MidiJourney isn't just a tool; it's your AI musical companion.
 Whether you're working on intricate solos, composing backing tracks, or fleshing out a new musical concept, MidiJourney can provide that extra spark to make your work shine.

 Designed for ease of use, MidiJourney seamlessly integrates with Ableton Live.
-You don't need to be an AI expert to make the most out of it.
+You don't need to be an AI or music expert to make the most out of it.
 The code is open-source and documented, providing you with all the resources you need.

+Plus, it's an extension of our KORUS ecosystem, providing unprecedented avenues for creativity and monetization that will help artists grow exponentially.

 ## Features